 These waters are very plankton rich and therefore water visibility may be less that you have experienced in other areas of the world.

-Divers of all experience levels can enjoy the dive sites accessible from two bases in Muscat, the capital of Oman, and the coastline that leads south from here.
-The diving is mostly well established, with over forty recognised sites including the renowned Daymaniyat and Fahal Islands.
+Divers of all experience levels can enjoy the dive sites accessible from Muscat, the capital of Oman, and the coastline that leads south from here.
+The diving is mostly well established, with over forty recognised sites including the renowned Daymaniyat Islands, Bandar Khairan, and Fahal Islands.
 There are few currents and dives range in depth from ten to thirty metres, along coral flanked stony walls.
 Plankton rich waters attract a large amount of marine life, which includes many pelagic species.

 Dive boats occasionally encounter both Pilot whales and Whale sharks.
 Five species of turtle are found in Omani waters, including the elusive Hawksbill.
 In addition to turtles, divers often see both Devil and Eagle rays.
 The sheer amount of life and quality of strongly coloured corals found on the reefs of Oman leaves the most lasting impressions on the memories of most divers.